Honors College Study Abroad Planning Award

 The Honors Study Abroad Scholarship will provide students with:

-Important note: Honors College scholarship funds will be disbursed in the semester of travel, usually 10 days before the semester in which your program starts.
+Honors College scholarship funds will be dispersed in the semester of travel.
 Scholarships cannot be awarded beyond a student’s cost of attendance, which includes program fees, tuition, airfare, and living expenses.
-Depending on the program a student picks, the student may still need to pay for program deposits or other expenses like airfare out of pocket before the scholarship and financial aid is applied.

 Further Incentives